drmwnrafi/notesonanything/docs/maths/probability/exp_dist.md

 # **Exponential Distribution**

-Exponential distribution is a dsitribution of interval time $t$ between events.
-The exponential distribution is commonly used to model lifetimes.
-Given random variable $\mathbf{T}$ being the time.
+The exponential distribution describes the interval time $t$ between events.
+It is commonly used to model lifetimes.
+Given the random variable $\mathbf{T}$ as the time, we have:

 $$
 \mathbf{T} \sim \text{Exp}(\lambda)